 Ethnography and Ethnohistory of the Andes

-ANTH-UA 47 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of instructor.
+ANTH-UA 47 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of instructor.
 Abercrombie.
 4 points.

 Examines the archaeological record, iconography, painting, music, chronicles, archival documents, and the social and cultural legacies of living peoples in order to understand pre-Columbian societies and trace the transformation of indigenous societies under Spanish colonialism and republican rule.
 Also introduces contemporary ethnography of the region, including rural indigenous peoples and urban social life.

-ANTH-UA 48 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 48 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Abercrombie, Beidelman, Myers.
 4 points.